boldbi/bold-bi-docs/docs/faq/ways-to-securely-access-data-behind-firewall-in-bold-bi.md

 ## Configuration Steps

 ### Step 1: Get Configuration File
-Obtain the WireGuard Server setup and configuration file, typically named `wgclient.conf` by contacting support [support](https://www.boldbi.com/support). wgclient.conf file will contains the necessary information to establish a secure connection.
+Obtain the WireGuard Server setup and configuration file, typically named `wgclient.conf`, by contacting [support](https://www.boldbi.com/support).
+The wgclient.conf file will contain the necessary information to establish a secure connection.

 ### Step 2: Install WireGuard
 Install the WireGuard application on the device that will act as the endpoint for your site-to-site VPN.
 WireGuard is available for various operating systems, and installation instructions can be found on the [official WireGuard website](https://www.wireguard.com/install/).

 ### Step 3: Add Tunnel
-Open the WireGuard application and navigate to the "Add Tunnel" option.
-Here, you will import the `wgclient.conf` configuration file.
-This step will create a new VPN tunnel based on the settings defined in the file.
+Open the WireGuard application and go to the "Add Tunnel" option.
+Here, import the `wgclient.conf` configuration file.
+This will create a new VPN tunnel based on the settings defined in the file.

 ![Wireguard Add Tunnel](/static/assets/faq/images/wireguard-add-tunnel.png)